0xOnyx/42_ft_transcendence/README.md

 # ft_transcendence
-pong project with react nest ans typescript
+pong project with react nest and typescript